sarahemm/ruby-syncsign/README.md

 Ruby class/gem to access the [SyncSign](http://sync-sign.com) cloud service to display information on e-paper displays.

 ## Features
- * Display circles, lines, rectangles, QR codes, and text on the displays.
+ * Display circles, lines, rectangles, QR codes, symbols, text, and more on the displays.
  * Obtain information about associated hubs and displays.

 ## TODO